tnn-gruntwork-io/docs/docs/guides/stay-up-to-date/index.md

 Where:

 - `--pr` tells the CLI to automatically commit the changes and open a pull request (PR).
-- `--dependency-per-branch` tells the CLI to update each dependency in a separate branch, and therefore, open a separate pull request for each one.
+- `--branch-per-dependency` tells the CLI to update each dependency in a separate branch, and therefore, open a separate pull request for each one.
 - `--in-order <ENV1>[,<ENV2>,<ENV3>...]` tells the `update` command to open pull requests for one environment at a time, in the order specified.
 That is, initially, only open a PR for `ENV1`; only when that PR is merged, open another PR